Greenwich Peninsula: Redevelopment since the 1990s

 North Greenwich tube station on the Jubilee line opened in 1999.
 It is one of the largest London Underground stations and also has a bus station.
-The North Greenwich Pier offering commuter boat service to other parts of London, both east and west, is located on the Thames just to the east of the tube station.
+The North Greenwich Pier offering commuter boat services to other parts of London, both east and west, is located on the Thames on the east side of the peninsula.

 In 2004 outline planning permission was granted for further large-scale redevelopment of the site, including over 10,000 further homes, some facing the river or overlooking the park, 3500000 sqft of office space and the conversion of the Millennium Dome into an indoor arena, renamed The O2, which was used as a London 2012 venue.
 South of The O2, new public realms were created, Peninsula Square and Green Place.
 To the east of Peninsula Square is Ravensbourne University London, which relocated to Greenwich Peninsula in September 2010.
 In 2011, the university's campus won an award in the Royal Institute of British Architects (RIBA) Awards for London.
 From a shortlist of 55 schemes, the Ravensbourne building won the education and community category.

 To the south east of the square, the six storey 14 Pier Walk building houses offices for Transport for London.
 Adjacent to this is the 11 storey 6 Mitre Passage office building.
 New restaurants and shops have opened facing onto Peninsula Square and Green Place.

 Transport for London constructed a cable car over the River Thames just before the 2012 Summer Olympics began.
 This runs from a riverside station south-east of the O2 over the river to the Royal Victoria Dock west of the ExCeL Centre.